 This section is about your benefits for medical care and services.
 These benefits are described in Chapter 4 of this document: Medical Benefits Chart (what is covered and what you pay).
 To keep things simple, we generally refer to "medical care coverage" or "medical care" which includes medical items and services as well as Medicare Part B prescription drugs.
-In some cases, different rules apply to a request for a Part B prescription drug.
-In those cases, we will explain how the rules for Part B prescription drugs are different from the rules for medical items and services.
+In some cases, different rules apply to a request for a Part B prescription drugs are different for medical care items and services.